-Please note date change because of the holiday.
-Our family support group serves those affected by addiction in the Bartlett/Carol Stream area.
-This monthly support group is open to family and friends of those struggling with addiction.
+A person with a Substance Use Disorder (SUD) impacts everyone who comes in contact with them, especially family.
+Our monthly support group is open to family and friends of those struggling with misuse.
 Learn about coping skills, how to take care of yourself and available resouces in a confidential, caring environment.
+Connecting with understanding peers can make a difference.

 Join National Safety Council and a team of Illinois survivor advocates and local grassroots organizations on Thursday, August 31, for the 2017 Illinois Overdose Awareness Day rally.